Consider or Choose? The Role and Power of Consideration Sets: Introduction

-The concept of consideration sets originated in the marketing and psychology fields and it has been around for several decades with many studies conducted on how consumers form and use consideration sets in their purchasing process.
-We refer readers to the survey papers by \cite{roberts1997consideration,hauser2014consideration} for more details.
-In particular, early research has shown that consumers usually make decisions in a two-stage process \citep{swait1987incorporating}.
-That is, consumers first consider a subset of products (i.e., form a consideration set) and then purchase one of the items in the set.
-Abundant empirical evidence supports the notion of the consideration set.
-For example, \cite{hauser1978testing} adapts an information-theoretic viewpoint and shows that a model which incorporates the consideration set concept can explain up to 78\% of the variation in the customer choice. \cite{hauser1990evaluation} empirically investigate the consideration set size for various product categories and report that the mean consideration set size, which is the number of brands that a customer considers before making a choice, is relatively small: 3.9 for deodorant, 4.0 for coffee, and 3.3 for frozen dinner.
-Similarly, the choice-based demand model proposed in this paper also models customer choice in two stages where the first stage is used by a customer to form a preselected (or consideration) set.
-We also find that the size of these consideration sets is relatively small (see Section~\ref{subsec:IRI_performance}) for the set of various product categories based on the real-world grocery sales data \citep{bronnenberg2008database} which is consistent with the existing literature.
-As a result, it allows us to come up with an FPTAS approximation for the assortment optimization problem under the stochastic set model proposed in this paper.
+The concept of consideration sets originated in the fields of marketing and psychology and has been studied extensively for several decades, with numerous studies exploring how consumers form and use consideration sets in their purchasing decisions.
+For a more detailed overview, we refer readers to the survey papers by \cite{roberts1997consideration} and \cite{hauser2014consideration}.
+Overall, it is widely accepted in the literature that consumers generally make decisions through a two-stage process \citep{swait1987incorporating}.
+Specifically, consumers first consider a subset of products (i.e., form a consideration set) and then select one item from that set to purchase.
+In fact, abundant empirical evidence supports the concept of consideration sets.
+For example, \cite{hauser1978testing} adapts an information-theoretic viewpoint and shows that a model which incorporates the consideration set concept can explain up to 78\% of the variation in the customer choice.
+Then, \cite{hauser1990evaluation} empirically investigate the consideration set size for various product categories and report that the mean consideration set size, which is the number of brands that a customer considers before making a choice, is relatively small: 3.9 for deodorant, 4.0 for coffee, and 3.3 for frozen dinner.
+To this end, our numerical analysis in Section~\ref{subsec:IRI_performance}, examining the size of consideration sets across various product categories using real-world grocery sales data, is consistent with the finding that consideration set sizes tend to be relatively small.